tituslhy/GiftMaker/README.md

 </p> <br>
 So have I!

-### This tool comprises:
+### This tool comprises: <br>
-1. Video stitcher: Stitches all recorded videos into a single video.
+1. **Video stitcher**: Stitches all recorded videos into a single video.
 This can be used for data pre-processing or used to stitch a compilation as a gift.
-2. Automatic speech recognition: Using OpenAI's whisper model, we transcribe the meaningful messages into text for the LLM to do its work.
+2. **Automatic speech recognition**: Using OpenAI's whisper model, we transcribe the meaningful messages into text for the LLM to do its work.
-3. Generative AI: Using langchain, we call the LLM (ChatGPT/HuggingFace models/other langchain supported LLMs) to do something funny - like write out an entire dating profile of your friend in html using the video transcript from Whisper.
+3. **Generative AI**: Using langchain, we call the LLM (ChatGPT/HuggingFace models/other langchain supported LLMs) to do something funny - like write out an entire dating profile of your friend in html using the video transcript from Whisper.
 This can then be given as a gift to your friend as well
 <br>
 This tool was tested using my personal repository of video montages from friends appreciating other friends.